European shares fall as ECB starts buying bonds

 The drop in European stocks on Monday mirrored a sell-off on Wall Street on Friday, where strong U.S. jobs data fanned expectations that the Federal Reserve may raise interest rates sooner than previously thought.

-The FTSEurofirst 300 index of top European shares closed down 0.2 percent at 1,567.09 points, slipping from a seven-year high hit last week.
+At 1516 GMT, the FTSEurofirst 300 index of top European shares was down 0.4 percent at 1,565.36 points, slipping from a seven-year high hit last week.

-Greek banking shares were among the biggest losers, with Bank of Piraeus down 12.4 percent and Eurobank down 11.3 percent lower as euro zone finance ministers met to discuss reforms pledged by Athens.
+Greek banking shares were among the biggest losers, with Bank of Piraeus down 13.8 percent and National Bank of Greece 6.3 percent lower as euro zone finance ministers met to discuss reforms pledged by Athens.

-The head of euro zone finance ministers urged Greece on Monday to “stop wasting time” and buckle down to serious talks on implementing a reform programme to secure urgently needed fresh funds from its international creditors.
+The chair of the meeting, Jeroen Dijsselbloem, said the proposals, set out in a letter last week, were not enough to unlock further aid, saying that time was being wasted.

 “Maybe the market shrugged Greece off too quickly after the initial deal, as clearly there is still much to discuss,” Jeremy Batstone-Carr, market analyst at Charles Stanley, said.